 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of high blood pressure like very bad headache or dizziness, passing out, or change in eyesight.

 - Signs of low potassium levels like muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal.

 - Chest pain or pressure or a fast heartbeat.

 - A heartbeat that does not feel normal.

 - Trouble passing urine.

-- This medicine may sometimes cause very bad breathing problems.
+- This medicine may sometimes cause severe breathing problems.
 This may be life-threatening.
-When this happens with a puffer (inhaler) or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of albuterol inhalation powder.
+When this happens with an inhaler or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of albuterol inhalation powder.
 If you have trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.

 What are some other side effects of Albuterol Inhalation Powder?